 This walk wades deep in royal history, as monarchs from Queen Elizabeth I to our present Queen are featured.
 Standing before their serene regal faces in the National Portrait Gallery, we discuss the romance of Henry VIII and Anne Boleyn in St. James’s Palace, the attempt on George III’s life in the palace grounds, and Charles I’s sad departure from there on the morning he was beheaded.
 We leave the gallery to walk through St. James’s, telling stories connected with the palaces and houses, shops, restaurants and clubs — and how the London public wasn’t shy of expressing their love or rancour for whomever wore the crown.

 The tour provides an overview of not only St. James’s and Buckingham palaces, but also Marlborough House (and Queen Anne) and Clarence House, home to the Prince of Wales.
 We consider racy Charles II, George IV and Edward VII, their gargantuan appetites and their wives’ sufferings.
 We ponder the stealing of Queen Victoria’s bloomers and other palace intrusions.
 We remember the abdication of Edward VIII for the sake of Wallis Simpson, and the wartime heroics of George VI and the Queen Mother.
-Haunts of Princess Margaret and Princess Diana are noted as are the intrigues of Queen Henrietta Maria, the Duchess of Cleveland and several scandalous brothers of kings.
+Haunts of Princess Margaret and Princess Diana are noted and shops with royal warrants are visited, revealing which merchants supplied the hats, shoes, wine, cigars and fine porcelain.

 Book your Royal St. James’s Tour

 The tour is available Friday mornings at 10 am and lasts just over 2 ½ hours.

 The cost is £20 per person.
 Students and senior citizens may come for £15.

 Groups may range from one or two people to no more than eight people.